 Bathrooms also get a lot of use and abuse.
 Fixtures get stained and scratched, storage is at a premium, the design is antiquated.
 Renovating a bathroom can provide your family with a more relaxing experience, as well as increase the value of the home in general.

-Once you’ve decided to take the leap, you’ll want to make sure the results of your home remodeling project are what you expect.
+Once you’ve decided to take the leap, you’ll want to make sure the results of your remodel are what you expect.
 This requires some research and planning on your part.

 Make sure you have an idea of what you want so you can relay it to the contractor doing the project.
 Many reputable contractors can provide some guidance or ideas, but ultimately, you are the decision maker.